My Happy Marriage: Live-action film

 A live-action film adaptation was announced on April 25, 2022.
 It is directed by Ayuko Tsukahara, with the screenplay written by Tomoe Kanno, and music composed by Akiyuki Tateyama.
-The film was released in Japan on March 17, 2023 by Toho.
+The film was released in Japan on March 17, 2023, by Toho.
 Idol group Snow Man performed the theme song titled "Tapestry" (タペストリー).

 The film had its North American premiere at the Toronto Japanese Film Festival on June 10, 2023, under the title As Long as We Both Shall Live.
 It was also screened at the Fantasia International Film Festival on August 8 the same year.

 Anime

 An anime adaptation was announced on April 5, 2022.
 It was later revealed to be a television series produced by Kinema Citrus and directed by Takehiro Kubota, with supervision and storyboards handled by Takao Abo, scripts written by Ami Satō, Takahito Ōnishi and Momoka Toyoda, character designs by Shōko Yasuda, and music composed by Evan Call.
 The series aired in Japan from July 5 to September 20, 2023, on Tokyo MX and other networks, with Netflix simulcasting the series globally, while Bilibili simulcasted it in mainland China.
 The opening theme song is "Anata no Soba ni" (貴方の側に。) by Riria, while the ending theme song is "Vita Philosophica" (ヰタ・フィロソフィカ) by Kashitarō Itō.
 The thirteenth episode was bundled as an original video animation (OVA) with the special edition of the eighth light novel volume, which was released on March 15, 2024.
 The OVA premiered on Netflix on November 22 of the same year.

 A second season was announced after the airing of the twelfth episode.
 Masayuki Kojima co-directed the season with Takehiro Kubota, while Ami Satō was the sole head writer and also co-wrote the script with Minori Hashiba, Fūka Ishii, and Momoka Toyoda.
 The season aired from January 6 to April 9, 2025.
 The opening theme song is "Shiawase no Yakusoku" (幸せな約束。) by Riria, while the ending theme song is "Tsukikage Okuri" (月影おくり) by Kashitarō Itō.

 A new anime project was announced after the airing of the second-season finale.
+In November 2025, it was announced to be a three-episode special that is set to premiere in Japan on October 25, 2026, and will stream worldwide on Netflix.
+The ending theme song is "Prelude no Temae ni: for me&you" (プレリュードの手前に 〜for me&you〜) by Kashitarō Itō.